SpindlySpider/UoP-AI-CW/README.md

 **Use From Scratch Implementation when**:
 - Learning about neural network internals
-- No GPU available and dataset is small
+- No GPU available, and the dataset is small
 - Avoiding heavy framework dependencies
 - Teaching or demonstrating concepts